sparrowcode/sparrowcode.io-content/en/articles/resources-for-ios-developer.md

 [Sparrow Code](https://www.youtube.com/channel/UCNUGzZfcOyX4YpP36VzeZ6A): Your humble servant's channel.
 I should do videos a little more often.

 [iCode School](https://www.youtube.com/channel/UCx1xu0yc1mh-gjAq8YKRobg): Each video is dedicated to a specific class.
 For beginners, check out the playlist `Fundamentals of Programming.
-The author is pleasant to listen to, but the sound leaves a lot to be desired.
+The author is pleasant to listen to, but the sound leaves a lot to be desired.`

 [Ivan Skorokhod](https://www.youtube.com/channel/UChfEfFKYILtO5yZSX2irynw): Translation of the Stanford course on iOS development.
 There are clips about Swift.
 Good presentation, bad sound.

 [SwiftBook](https://www.youtube.com/channel/UCXlCPCsB09ftBA5bQfiSWoQ): Interviews with developers and practical problems.
 The author reads out the code he types - it bored me.
 Good sound.

 [MadBrains](https://www.youtube.com/c/MadBrains): In the format of technical reports are solved practical problems.
 There are videos on how to get a failure and about RX.
-The clips are large, but it`s interesting to watch.
+The clips are large, but it is interesting to watch.

 ## Russian speaking tutorials